tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 - Explain the structure of an inode
 - Mention three challenges in the design of a file system

+= Security

+== Basics on Security

+- Categories:
+  - Data stolen: confidentiality
+  - Data changed: integrity
+  - Intrusion: exclusion of outsiders
+  - Denial of service: system availability

+== Basics on Cryptography

+- Two basic encryption strategies:
+  - Symmetric: same key used to encrypt an decrypt
+  - Asymmetric: many can encrypt but only one can decrypt
+- In an OS setup:
+  - Symmetric protocols best fit confidentiality
+  - Asymmetric protocols best fit authentication
+- Hash to check whether data has been changed
+- Prove that a user is really who he pretends to be
+  - Secret: something the user knows
+  - Token: something the user has
+  - Challenge-response: the user's ability to correctly respond to a challenge posed by the system
+  - Biometrics: something the user is

+== Basic Mechanisms

+- Basic strategy:
+  - Keep the system minimal
+  - No new software versions
+  - Regularly update the system
+  - Install software only from trusted parties
+  - Strong passwords or no password
+- Advanced strategy:
+  - Apply the basic strategy
+  - Filter any outgoing network traffic
+  - Block any incoming new connection
+  - *Keep a checksum of all the files*
+  - *Only use encrypted network traffic*
+  - *Use containers or virtual machines to run sensitive services*
+  - Associate with each program a profile that restricts its capabilities
+- Paranoiac strategy:
+  - Apply the advanced strategy
+  - Encrypt all the disk, including the swap
+  - Isolate the computer, no network connection
+  - Keep an encrypted checksum of all the files
+  - Physically block all the ports, no external device can be connected

+== Key Points

+- What is security?
+- What are the two main types of encryption?
+- What are Access Control Lists?
+- What is the safest authentication method?
+- How safe can a computer be?

+= Multiple Processors Systems

+== Multiprocessor Setup

+- Three main approaches:
+  - Each CPU has its own OS: no sharing, all independent
+  - Master-slave multiprocessors: one CPU handles all the requests
+  - Symmetric Multi-Processor (SMP): one OS shared by all CPU
+- SMP
+  - Problems likely to occur:
+    - More than one CPUs run the same process
+    - A same free memory page is claimed at the same time
+- Synchronization
+  - A first idea:
+    - Lock the memory bus by asserting a special line on the bus
+    - The bus is only available to the processor which locked it
+    - Perform the necessary memory accesses
+    - Unlock the bus
+    - New multiprocessor issue: slows down the whole system
+      - Solution: do not lock the whole bus, but just the cache
+- Multiprocessors cache implementation:
+  - The requesting CPU reads the lock and copies it in its cache
+  - As long as the lock is unchanged the cached value can be used
+  - When the lock is released all the remote copies are invalidated
+  - All other CPUs must fetch the updated value
+  - Problems
+    - A whole cache block needs to be recopied each time
+    - Much traffic is generated just to check the lock

+== Multiprocessor Scheduling

+== Distributed Systems

 #set heading(numbering: "A.1.1", supplement: [Appendix])
 #counter(heading).update(0)